Introduction:

 An ECKCE resource to help determine qualification for social work services.

 The special education para is a team member who works alongside the special education teacher.
 S/he not only frees the teacher from the more routine tasks of the classroom, but also serves as an effective part of the educational team.
-With differentiated responsibilities, s/he carries out the programs developed by the special
+With differentiated responsibilities, s/he carries out the programs developed by the special education professionals.
+However, it is important to note that paras are not teachers and should not be used to take the place of one during instructional time.

 In order to use a para effectively, the teacher must first have a clear vision of his/her own role as a teacher.
 S/he needs to understand the hierarchy of the instructional tasks and then decide which ones best involve his/her time and which ones should be delegated to his/her assistant.
 The amount and quality of professional supervision given is crucial in deciding what duties paras can and should perform.
 There is almost universal agreement that the diagnosis of educational needs and the planning and design of programs and procedures to meet those needs are professional functions.
 The role of the para is to provide support to the approved special education personnel in the educational program, management of students, and assistance with non-instructional tasks.
 It is not the purpose of para support to foster dependence in a student.
 Data should be kept to determine the kind and the amount of support that meets the needs of the student.
 As the child gains skills and confidence, this support should be faded.
 As it pertains to IEPs, inclusion time (which actually translates into the amount of time a para spends with a student) should not be given in a blanket statement.
 Rather, it should be given in terms that provide coverage during specific kinds of activities.
 Again, this should be based on the needs of the student and data should be kept.
 The principal and special education director are available for consultation with the teacher if questions or problems related to supervision of a para arise.